-All morning drop-off is at the front of the school.
+Morning drop-off for Pre-K through 1st grade is at the front of the school.
+Drop-off for 2nd through 5th grade is at the south entrance of the school.
 School personnel will be there to help.
 Students will enter the building through the rotunda area and head to class.